SutekhVRC/VibeCheck/docs/AvatarSetup.md

 ## Constant system (Constant)

-The constant system is great for when u just want to activate a toy to whatever level you have set in your expressions menu when someone enters the contact receiver.
+The constant system is great for when you just want to activate a toy to whatever level you have set in your expressions menu when someone enters the contact receiver.
 This system is great for things like butt slaps and boops etc. This system has adjustments for motor speed and the cooldown speed for how long before the contact is ready to send

 1. Import [VibeCheck Prefab Package]().
 2. Import [AV3 Manager by VRLabs](https://github.com/VRLabs/Avatars-3.0-Manager/releases/latest).